albertz/music-player/README.md

 About the DJ mode, what I want (maybe some of these somewhat configurable):

-* continously always add songs
+* continuously always add songs
 * liked songs more often
 * context-based choices, e.g. related songs more likely
 * possibility to easily manually add songs to the list